siddesh333/testrepo/aws3.md

 This module will:
 - Create an IAM role in the AWS account with a trust policy
+- Configure the trust relationship using the External ID
+- Attach the necessary permissions policies for Datadog monitoring

 Once the IAM role is created in AWS, the integration will be fully functional and Datadog can begin monitoring the AWS account.